• Skip to primary navigation

 Straw Rockets

-The drawing of a rocket is attached to a shorter, wider straw than the one you blow down.
-The wider straw is sealed at the top, so when air from main straw hits it, the rocket flies!
+The paper cutout of a rocket is attached to a shorter, wider straw than the one the experimenter blows down.
+The wider straw is sealed at the top, so when air from the main straw hits it, the rocket flies!

 Straw Rockets - made with two straws and a paper drawing of a rocket.